Rossman360/journal/readme.md

 	-IX.XIX-

 I slept til 11, played Wordle, made coffee, wrote in my journal, got caught up on Discord, made more coffee and wrote in my journal some more.
+I did some Hinge swiping, got JLC quotes for Madeline at 50 & 100x, made some Drashna- requested updates to Palmetto, deleted a bunch of emails, did my chess puzzles, finished my coffee and wrote in my journal.